 Jane has won the Flambard Prize (2015), the Wigtown Poetry Prize (2018), the Geoff Stevens Memorial Prize (2020) and the Ginkgo Prize (2020).
 She has been shortlisted for several other literary awards including the Basil Bunting Prize, the Robert Graves Prize and Periplum Book Award and has recently been nominated for the Pushcart Prize.

-Jane also writes for Dark Mountain, Elementum Journal and Photographers Against Wildlife Crime.
+Jane has also written for Dark Mountain, Elementum Journal and Photographers Against Wildlife Crime.

 You can contact Jane at janelovell128@hotmail.com